Drug Interactions between Flonase and Pulmicort Flexhaler

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between Flonase and Pulmicort Flexhaler - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Flonase and Pulmicort Flexhaler.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Flonase is in the drug class nasal steroids.

 - Flonase is used to treat the following conditions:

 - Pulmicort flexhaler is in the drug class inhaled corticosteroids.

 - Pulmicort flexhaler is used to treat Asthma, Maintenance.

 You should avoid the regular consumption of large amounts of grapefruits and grapefruit juice while taking budesonide.
 Grapefruit can raise the levels of budesonide in your body and lead to increased side effects.
 Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.